What is Moment of Inertia?

 Calculation of Moment of Inertia

-A step-by-step guide on how to calculate the moment of inertia is given below.
+A step-by-step guide for calculating the moment of inertia is given below:

 Consider a uniform rod of mass M and length L and the moment of inertia should be calculated about the bisector AB.
 Origin is at 0.

 The mass element ‘dm’ considered is between x and x + dx from the origin.